MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     You may notice that these services implement similar patterns for handling email notifications, audit logging, and inventory management.
 Each service has methods that follow similar structures but are duplicated for different business processes (orders vs returns).

 1. Run the application and review the console output.

+    > **NOTE**: A copy of the console output is stored in the EXPECTED_OUTPUT.md file that's included in the project directory.
+You'll use this file to verify that the application behavior hasn't changed after consolidating the duplicate code.

+    You can run the application from the SOLUTION EXPLORER view by right-clicking **ECommerceOrdersAndReturns**, selecting **Debug**, and then selecting **Start New Instance**.

     The console output includes: